Columbus DUI with Bodily Injury.

-The offense of DUI which causes serious physical harm to another can result in life-altering consequences for you.
+The offense of DUI with bodily injury can result in life-altering consequences for you.
 The felony offense of aggravated vehicular assault occurs when an alcohol or drug impaired person is involved in an auto accident which results in someone (other than the alleged impaired driver) being seriously injured.

 The offense consists of three factual elements which must be proven beyond a reasonable doubt:

 - The defendant was driving or was in actual physical control of a vehicle;

 - While driving the vehicle, the defendant was under the influence of alcohol or drugs to the extent that his or her normal faculties were impaired, or had a breath/blood alcohol level of .08 or higher; and

 - As a result of operating the vehicle, the defendant caused or contributed to causing serious bodily injury

 What is the meaning of ‘Serious Physical Harm’?

 Causing “serious physical harm” means causing injury to a person which results in:

 - Any mental illness or condition of such gravity as would normally require hospitalization or prolonged psychiatric treatment;